Bulletin #7038, Maple Syrup Quality Control Manual

 Here are some tips for successful bulk packing:

-- Always examine bulk containers before filling.
+- Always examine bulk containers before filling them.

 - “Sniff” test the barrel and do not use if a foreign odor is present.